About Rosie Withey

 I now live in a beautiful home with my partner Andy, daughter Vanessa and Jack Russell Alfie.
 Jack lives in the adjacent fields with his pony friend Bramble.
 They are my Equine helpers, gently guiding my clients to experience wonderful insights in private sessions and Discovery days.

-I run my workshops at Treetops Farm in Bruton, Somerset and at other venues.
+I run my workshops at Trealy Farm in Monmouth and at other venues.

 I feel very blessed to be doing what I love, working with horses and people and bringing together all the knowledge and experience that I’ve gained from my own journey and from working with the many wonderful clients I’ve had over the years.